JorgWoehl/Constants/FAQ.md

 Entries are empty in individually loaded datasets if the constant does not exist in the dataset.

-For example, the value of the Faraday constant for conventional electric current ($F^*$) is not listed in the [2018 dataset](https://physics.nist.gov/cuu/Constants/Table/allascii.txt) and is therefore empty:
+For example, the value of the Faraday constant for conventional electric current (_F_<sup>*</sup>) is not listed in the [2018 dataset](https://physics.nist.gov/cuu/Constants/Table/allascii.txt), so it will be empty when loading that specific dataset:

 ```matlab
 const = Constants('all', '2018');